What Are Blog Categories And Tags And How To Add Them Correctly To WordPress

 Simply put, blog categories are broad topics that help you organize your blog posts, and help readers find the information they’re seeking on your site.

-Categories also help Google and other search engines understand how your blog’s structured.
+Categories also help Google and other search engines understand how your blog is structured.

-They are hierarchal, meaning you can create sub-categories, under main categories.
+They are hierarchical, meaning you can create sub-categories under main categories.

 Here’s a simple visual to help you understand the structure:

-In most cases, this is all you will need for your blog structure.
 Some categories will have sub-categories.
-Others will not.
-And some sub-categories will also have sub-categories.
+Most others will not.
+And some sub-categories will also have sub-categories, but this makes things more complicated and messy.

-It’s up to you to organize them as they seem most logical and relevant.
+It’s up to you to organize them to be the most logical and relevant.

 It all starts with your blog niche.

-All are relevant to the key audience and your blog niche.
+All are specific core topics and relevant to the key audience and your blog niche.

 For example, Social Media Strategies can be sub-categorized as:

-Try to keep the categories to a minimum.
+PRO TIP: The best rule is to try to keep your categories to a minimum.
 I have only five that I use on my site.
 This helps me keep on track and on topic.

 | RELATED: Discover How Many Blog Posts You Actually Need When Launching A New Blog